WakiMak/trentent.github.io-forked/_posts/2011-09-13-saving-and-restoring-acls-on-ous.md

 ---
 Saving and moving OU ACLs

-I’ve written a batch file that will move ACLs from one OU to another.
+I've written a batch file that will move ACLs from one OU to another.
 It works by you outputting the results of a ACL from a OU to a text file, specifying the new OU in a batch file and inputting the text file you just created.
 I use three utilities to accomplish this: adfind.exe, sed.exe and dsacls.exe.
 The command to save the text file is:

 > <pre class="lang:batch decode:true ">adfind -b "OU=Users,OU=LAB,DC=LAB,DC=CORP" -f (distinguishedName=OU=Users,OU=LAB,DC=LAB,DC=corp) -sddl++ -resolvesids -onlydacl ntsecuritydescriptor -sddlnotfilter ;inherited| sed.exe "s/;;/; ;/g" | sed.exe "s/;;/; ;/g" | sed.exe "s/;;/; ;/g" | sed.exe "s/;;/; ;/g" > %PATHTOFILE%.txt</pre>